Getting married at St Matthew’s

 3. You are regular attenders at St. Matthew’s

-If you would like to explore getting married at St. Matthew’s further, the next thing to do is to attend a 10.30am Sunday service.
-You can then talk to Mike or Matt afterwards.
+If you would like to explore getting married at St Matthew’s further, the next thing to do is to attend a 10.30 am Sunday service.